Responding to Academic Misconduct

 After the College has reviewed the report and the evidence submitted and finds that misconduct has occurred, the following sanctions are applied by the College.

 Note: Academic misconduct can involve many gray areas and borderline situations.
-In these cases, the College might combine or change the sanctions listed so that they better fit the situation.
+In these cases, the College might combine or change the sanctions listed below so that they better fit the situation.
 For example, a student may be suspended or expelled for an egregious first offense.
 Likewise, a student may at times be given a warning or found not responsible for academic misconduct depending on the evidence given or the evidence available from other sources that the instructor is not aware of.
 The College also takes into account the instructor's recommendations about reducing or strengthening a collegiate sanction since the instructor is aware of circumstances or details not always apparent in the report.
+Please let us know if concerns or questions arise.

 For a first offense

-The student will be required to enroll in an academic integrity seminar and will be warned about the consequences of repeat offenses.
-The seminar includes close readings, requires short essays answers, and takes around 18-20 hours to complete.
-The student is charged $100 for the course and the student's next registration is held until the course is completed.
-The fee is not included in the UI tuition and is paid separately online.
-A notation concerning academic misconduct does not appear on the transcript for a first offense.
-This is seen by the College as a learning experience.
+The student will be required to enroll in a non-credit academic integrity seminar.
+The seminar includes close readings and requires short essays answers, asking students to consider the role of integrity as essential to learning and to the role of a university's research and creative mission.
+The seminar encourages students to reflect on the deeper worth of their own learning and its importance to a civil society.
+Many students find this reflection inspirational, helping to recenter their goals and values.
+The seminar takes around 18-20 hours to complete.
+The student is charged $100 for the course and the student's ability to register for the next semester or session is held until the course is completed.
+The fee is not included in UI tuition and is paid separately online.
+A notation concerning academic misconduct does not appear on the transcript for a first offense since this is seen as a learning experience.

 For a second offense

-Suspensions generally last for two regular academic semesters.
+Suspensions generally last for two regular academic semesters and over the summer and winter sessions.
 At the end of the suspension, the student may return to the University of Iowa and the notation is removed from the transcript.
+Students often return from a suspension and are very successful.
+Many express gratitude, noting that they have had an opportunity to reconsider their reasons for being at UI.

 For a third offense